Adonis (poet): Literary criticism

 Adonis is often portrayed as entirely dismissive of the intellectual heritage of Arabic culture.
-Yet in al-Thābit wa-l-Mutaḥawwil (The Immutable and the Transformative), his emphasis on the plurality of Arabic heritage posits the richness of Arabic Islamic heritage and the deficiency of tradition as defined by imitation (taqlīd).
+Yet in al-Thābit wa-l-Mutaḥawwil 'The Immutable and the Transformative', his emphasis on the plurality of Arabic heritage posits the richness of Arabic Islamic heritage and the deficiency of tradition as defined by imitation (taqlīd).
 He views culture as dynamic rather than immutable and transcendent, challenging the traditionalist homogenizing tendency within heritage.

-In studying the Arabic cultural system, Adonis emphasizes that the concept of heritage is construed as a unified repertoire based on a consistent cultural essence that preconditions the rupture between this heritage and modernity.
+In studying the Arabic cultural system, Adonis emphasizes that the concept of heritage is understood as a unified repertoire grounded in a consistent cultural essence that preconditions the rupture between heritage and modernity.

-Adonis's critique of Arab culture did not merely call for the adoption of Western values, paradigms, and lifestyles per Science, which has evolved greatly in Western societies, with its "intuitions and practical results," should be acknowledged as the "most revolutionary development in the history of mankind" argues Adonis.
+Adonis's critique of Arab culture did not merely call for the adoption of Western values, paradigms, and lifestyles.
+Science, which has evolved greatly in Western societies, with its "intuitions and practical results," should be acknowledged as the "most revolutionary development in the history of mankind," argues Adonis.
 The truths that science offers "are not like those of philosophy or of the arts.
 They are truths which everyone must of necessity accept, because they are proven in theory and practice."
 But science is guided by dynamics that make it insufficient as an instrument for human fulfilment and meaning: science's reliance on transcending the past to achieve greater progress is not applicable to all facets of human activity.
 "What does progress mean in poetry?" asks Adonis.
 "Nothing."
-Progress in the scientific sense pursues the apprehension of a phenomenon, seeking uniformity, predictability, and repeatability.
+Progress in the scientific sense seeks to apprehend a phenomenon, pursuing uniformity, predictability, and repeatability.
 As such, the idea of progress in science is "quite separate from artistic achievement."
 Poetry and the other arts seek a kind of progress that affirms difference, elation, movement, and variety in life.